jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ---
 date: 2019-11-16 15:55:00 -0500
 article_type: Article
-title: 15 ways to write better in any medium
+title: How to be a better writer in 15 steps
 permalink: /how-to-write-better-and-be-a-better-writer/
 tags:
   - writing-skills